-Here you’ll find a side by side comparison of some commercial succulent soil mixes.
+Here you’ll find a side-by-side comparison of some commercial succulent soil mixes.
 We tested each for volume unit (i.e. what proportion water they hold when saturated) and drying time.
-All were in plastic pots with drainage holes under an equivalent indoor light conditions with moderate airflow.
+All were in plastic pots with drainage holes under equivalent indoor light conditions with moderate airflow.

-There’s nobody correct soil for each succulent varieties and every of those options are often amended to suit your needs.
+There’s nobody correct soil for each succulent variety, and every one of those options is often amended to suit your needs.

-Regular potting soil isn’t the simplest choice for straightforward succulent cultivation, but with a few of precautions you’ll make it work.
-Potting soil is usually organic materials like bark, peat moss, and compost. it’s a dense structure and it takes a short time for it to dry.
-But if regular potting soil is all that’s available, here’s the way to make it work for succulents.
+Regular potting soil isn’t the simplest choice for straightforward succulent cultivation, but with a few of precautions, you’ll make it work.
+Potting soil is usually organic materials like bark, peat moss, and compost. it’s a dense structure that takes a short time to dry.
+But if regular potting soil is available, here’s how to make it work for succulents.

-First, pick the lightest mixture you’ll find and avoid any with vermiculite or moisture retaining crystals.
-Also, make certain to use a container with a drainage hole…or three.
-And lastly, water less frequently therefore the mix has time to dry.
-And if you actually want to show standard potting soil into a rapidly-draining succulent soil, mix a 1:1 or maybe 1:2 ratio of potting soil to mineral grit.
+First, pick the lightest mixture and avoid any with vermiculite or moisture-retaining crystals.
+Also, use a container with a drainage hole…or three.
+And lastly, water less frequently therefore, the mix has time to dry.
+And if you want to show standard potting soil into rapidly-draining succulent soil, mix a 1:1 or maybe 1:2 ratio of potting soil to mineral grit.

-That said, Black Gold Cactus Mix isn’t a nasty soil.
+That said, Black Gold Cactus Mix isn’t nasty soil.
 It might be the proper soil for pots in hot climates, for thinner leaved succulents like hardy Sedum, or for growers who rarely remember to water.
-Those trying to find truly rapid drainage, however, might want to seem elsewhere.
+However, those trying to find truly rapid drainage might want to seem elsewhere.

 - Drainage Grade: B